 Emerald Ash Borer

-The emerald ash borer (Agrilus planipennis), commonly referred to as "EAB", is an invasive wood-boring insect that infests and kills ash trees(Fraxinus spp.).
-The larvae are the damaging stage of this insect as they feed on the inner bark of ash trees, disrupting the flow of water and nutrients within the tree.
-The cumulative damage to the vascular system of the tree causes dieback, eventually leading to tree mortality.
+The emerald ash borer (EAB) is a destructive wood-boring beetle that attacks ash trees(Fraxinus spp.).
+The larvae are the damaging stage of the insect as they feed on the inner bark of ash trees, disrupting the flow of water and nutrients within the tree.
+The cumulative damage to the vascular system of the tree causes canopy thinning and branch dieback, eventually leading to tree mortality.
 Infested ash trees usually die within 2-4 years.
-The half-inch long metallic-green adult beetles nibble on ash leaflets from late-May to August in Iowa.
-Native to Asia, EAB was first discovered in the U.S. near Detroit, Michigan in 2002 and is thought to have been introduced via wood packaging material.
-EAB has currently been detected in 36 states.
+Native to Asia, EAB was first discovered in the U.S. near Detroit, Michigan in 2002 and has since spread to 37 states.
+EAB is responsible for widespread ash mortality in Iowa and many other states.

 Known Distribution & Treatment

-Ash trees within 15 miles of a known EAB infestation are at high risk of attack.
-Preventative treatments are suggested to protect healthy and valuable ash trees within at-risk areas.
+Ash trees within 15 miles of a known EAB infestation are considered at high risk of attack.
+Preventative treatments can be used to protect healthy and valuable ash trees within high-risk areas.
 See a map indicating a 15-mile radius around confirmed EAB detections.
-Iowa State University Extension and Outreach has a publication that includes control measures to consider in preventing and treating partially EAB infested ash trees.
-For more information, see Emerald Ash Borer Management Options .
+Chemical treatment can work for already infected trees, provided the damage is discovered early.
+For more on management considerations and treatment products, see ISU's publication Emerald Ash Borer Management Options .

 The USDA’s Animal Plant Health Inspection Service (APHIS) EAB federal domestic quarantine was eliminated in 2021.
-Due to the deregulation, some states have state-level exterior quarantines in place to restrict the movement of EAB regulated articles into their states.
-Some of these states still have little or no EAB.
+Due to the deregulation, some states have state-level exterior quarantines in place to restrict the movement of EAB regulated articles into their state.
 Regulated articles may include firewood of any hardwood species, ash logs, ash chips/mulch, ash trees, green ash lumber and tree debris of ash.
-It is important for individuals and businesses to determine if regulations exist prior to transportation of such articles.
-Contact IDALS for out-of-state certification requirements.
-With advance notice, opportunities may exist for a business wanting move EAB regulated articles to or transitting a state with an exterior quarantine.
+It is important for individuals and businesses to determine if regulations exist prior to the transportation of such articles.
+Contact IDALS for help in determining regulation status in another state.
+Opportunities may exist for the movement of EAB regulated articles to a state with regulations through permits, certificates or compliance agreements.